 Press: UC Berkeley press release | Science Today interview

 Mothers consistently shift their unique vocal fingerprints when communicating with infants.

 Press: Princeton News | PBS News Hour | Discover Magazine | The Guardian | Science Friday | BBC

 I am also broadly interested in the perception of pitch and timbre in music and other naturalistic auditory environments.
 In one ongoing study, we find that timbre may represent a high-level, configural property of natural sounds, processed similarly to faces in vision.

 How does the brain select what we consciously perceive when the world is ambiguous?
 In my dissertation, I used binocular rivalry (a bistable phenomenon that occurs when two conflicting images are presented separately to the two eyes, resulting in perceptual alternation between the images) as a model of visual ambiguity to study the effects of various factors on conscious awareness.

 In one study, we found that asymmetry between the two cerebral hemispheres impacts our conscious perception during binocular rivalry.
 Our results indicate that conscious representations differ across the visual field and that these differences persist for a long time (at least 30 seconds) after the onset of a stimulus.
 In a follow-up study, we found that this hemispheric filtering is based on a relative comparison of the SFs available in the current environment.

 In another set of studies, we investigated the impact of predictive information on perception.
 First, we showed that people are more likely to perceive a given image during binocular rivalry when that image matches the prediction of a recently-viewed stream of rotating gratings.
-In ongoing work, we have found that arbitrary associations between sounds and images (established during a brief statistical learning period) impact perceptual selection during rivalry.
+More recently, we have found that arbitrary associations between sounds and images (established during a brief, passive statistical learning period) enable sounds to impact what we see during rivalry.

 Persistent hemispheric differences in the perceptual selection of spatial frequencies.